Mary-Woo Sims

 Sims moved back to Vancouver in 1996 to accept an appointment as the chief human rights commissioner for British Columbia.
-In that role, she represented BC at the Canadian Association of Statutory Human Rights Agencies or CASHRA and was elected by CASHRA to represent it at the 2001 World Conference against Racism, Xenophobia and Related Intolerance or WCAR.
-CASHRA also elected Sims to sit on the board of the International Association of Official Human Rights Agencies (IOHRA) as its Canadian representative.
+In that role, she represented BC at the Canadian Association of Statutory Human Rights Agencies (CASHRA) and was elected by CASHRA to represent it at the 2001 World Conference against Racism, Xenophobia and Related Intolerance or WCAR.
+CASHRA also elected Sims to sit on the board of the International Association of Official Human Rights Agencies (IAOHRA) as its Canadian representative.
 At the helm of the commission, Sims hosted IAOHRA's conference "Human Rights for the next Millennium" in Vancouver in 2000.

 An out lesbian, she won the Metropolitan Community Church of Toronto’s "Honouring our Heroes" Award in 1993, as well as awards from Gay Asians of Toronto and the Chinese Canadian National Council.
 Sims has also won other awards recognizing her work in human rights education and in community.

-Sims' tenure with the BC commission was controversial as she recommended expanding the Human Rights Code to include gender identity, social condition and the re-introduction of terminology that would enable a person to allege discrimination "unless there was reasonable cause" to prove otherwise.
+Sims' tenure with the BC commission was controversial as she recommended expanding the Human Rights Code to include gender identity and social condition while refusing to protect youth suffering age-related discrimination.
+She also advocated the re-introduction of terminology that would enable a person to allege discrimination "unless there was reasonable cause" to prove otherwise.
 Sims also defended decisions of the BC Human Rights Tribunal, in particular a ruling of the Tribunal that found that a Jehovah's Witness had been discriminated against when his employer dismissed him because he refused to put up Christmas decorations contrary to his religious beliefs.
 In 2001, she was controversially fired from the position by Premier Gordon Campbell a year before the end of her appointed term.

 Sims continued her work in social justice and in community through her work in Ardent Consulting, a firm that did human rights investigations, mediation and education work for union, corporate and government clients in Canada.
 She was also a board member of Vancouver Co-op Radio, IAM Cares, the Women's Legal Education and Action Fund and Canadians for Equal Marriage.

 Sims was also an opinion columnist with the Tri-City News, a local newspaper covering Port Moody, Coquitlam and Port Coquitlam.

 Sims moved for a time to Australia to look after her father who suffered from Parkinson's related dementia.
 Sims now spends her time between Canada and Australia and is writing her first book.

+Sims is to receive an Honorary Doctor of Laws from the University of British Columbia at the Spring Graduation on the 21st of May, 2025.